theorchard/openpyxl/doc/source/optimized.rst

     * A workbook using the optimized writer can only be saved once.
-After that, every attempt to save the workbook or append() to an existing worksheet will raise an :class:`openpyxl.shared.exc.WorkbookAlreadySaved` exception.
+After that, every attempt to save the workbook or append() to an existing worksheet will raise an :class:`openpyxl.utils.exceptions.WorkbookAlreadySaved` exception.